Glitched/deaths-door/README.md

 4. Install packages via [poetry](https://python-poetry.org/docs/) with `poetry install`
 5. Entry the poetry virtual env with `poetry shell`
 6. Run the backend with `uvicorn src.deaths_door.main:app`.
 You may add `--reload` to the command to have the server restart when you change the code.

+## Frontend

+The NextJS frontend has been deprioritized in favor of a native iOS app, which is not yet published.